Redeem charms worth ₹50 on your first order!

 Sounds familiar?
 That's combination skin for you!
 And did you know that the weather (e.g. an intense summer) can leave your skin with alternating moments of oily, dehydrated, itchy sensations – making it a combination skin type?
 There could also be other reasons as well as to why your face skin would reveal a combination of skin types – these range from hormonal imbalances to pollution in the air to plain stress or even passive smoking.

-As complicated as it may sound, it's not that complicated to take care of your combination skin.
-Remember these 4 basics of combination skin care:
+As complicated as it may sound, it's not that hard to take care of combination skin.
+Remember these 4 basics of a good combination skin care routine:

 1. Always cleanse mildly without over-stripping your skin of its essentials